xurui-joei/DBCTNet/README.md

 sh run.sh
 ```
 ## Others
-You can add your own HSI dataset to data/ and revised the train_test.py to train DBCTNet on your own dataset.
-The weight will be saved at weights/.
+You can add your own HSI dataset to data/ and modify the train_test.py to train DBCTNet on your own dataset.
+The weight of model will be saved at weights/.

 ## Citation
 If you find this project useful for your research or if you use it in your academic projects, we would appreciate it if you could cite it as follows: